 Treatment for MCTD must be tailored to each particular patient, depending on the organs that are affected and how severe the condition is.
 Some patients may need treatment only during flare-ups, while others may require constant care.

 - Pulmonary hypertension is the most common cause of death in people with MCTD, and must be treated with antihypertensive medications.

-- People with a mild form of MCTD may not need treatment, or only low doses of nonsteroidal anti-inflammatory drugs, antimalarials, or low-dose corticosteroids (such as prednisone) to treat inflammation.
+- People with a mild form of MCTD may not need treatment, or only low doses of nonsteroidal anti-inflammatory drugs (such as ibuprofen and naproxen), antimalarials, or low-dose corticosteroids (such as prednisone) to treat inflammation.